oasci/pitt-biosc1540-2025s/content/syllabus/index.md

 !!! warning "Programming experience"

     Basic programming in Python will be necessary for the successful completion of this course.
-    However, prior experience is not required and adequate time and instruction will be provided.
+    However, prior experience is not required and adequate time and instruction to learn Python will be provided.

 <!-- REFERENCES -->